 This is the percentage of patients that have received the flu and pneumonia vaccines.
 High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This is the percentage of patients who needed increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could indicate the erosion of a resident's medical condition.
+This indicates the percent of residents who required increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with activities of daily living could be a sign of the decline of a patient's medical condition.

 Ability to Keep Residents Mobile

 In Chisolm Trail Nursing and Rehabilitation Center, 16.36% Percentage of Residents

 This indicates the percent of residents that maintained mobility over time.
 Optimizing mobility is usually a good sign for residents' health.